 Thinking about making Europe your base, but don’t quite fit the mold for the most popular visa programs?
-There’s a whole world of lesser-known options that could open the door to a new life overseas—often with lower costs, lighter requirements, or faster processing.
+The good news is that beyond the well-trodden paths, there’s a whole world of overlooked options that could open the door to a new life overseas, often with lower costs, lighter requirements, or faster processing.

-Here are five lesser-known visas that can get you into the European Union… or very close to it.
+Here are five lesser-known visas that could unlock your place in the European Union—or very close to it.

 How to Get a Second Passport